Killaspice/Learn-Java/README.md

 <br>
 // For ArrayList, import java.util.ArrayList.
 For arrays, import java.util.Arrays
 <br>
 // Static Variables belong to the class itself, instead of an object of the class.
-Like fixed variable eg. animal species
+Like fixed variable shared by ALL objects eg. animal species
+// Unlike static methods, you can still access static variables from a specific object of the class.
+However, no matter what object you use to access the variable, the value will always be the same.
+You can think of it as all objects of the class sharing the same variable.
+// If eg. class ATM and the object myATM both use "public static int totalMoney" as their money variable, every object is gonna have/shares same value of totalMoney, because it is static variable, shared by across all instances/objects of the ATM class.

 <h3>Introduction to Java</h3>